 We had cash and cash equivalents of \$78.7 million as of September 30, 2019.
 We estimate that our net proceeds from this offering will be \$ million, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We believe that, based upon our current operating plan, our existing capital resources, together with the net proceeds from this offering will be sufficient to fund our anticipated operations for at least including the Phase 1/2 development of BDTX-189, the identification of a lead product candidate and IND-enabling studies in our glioblastoma program, with additional resources for continued development of our MAP platform.
+We believe that, based upon our current operating plan, our existing capital resources, including proceeds from issuance of Series C preferred stock in November 2019, together with the net proceeds from this offering will be sufficient to fund our anticipated operations for at least product candidate and IND-enabling studies in our glioblastoma program, with additional resources for continued development of our MAP platform.
 Our future capital requirements will depend on many factors, including:

-- · the scope, progress, results and costs of discovery, preclinical development and clinical trials for our product candidates; - the extent to which we enter into collaboration arrangements with regard to product discovery or acquire or in-license products or technologies; - our ability to establish discovery collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, enforcing and protecting our intellectual property rights and defending intellectual property-related claims.
+- · the scope, progress, results and costs of discovery, preclinical development and clinical trials for our product candidates; - the extent to which we enter into collaboration arrangements with regard to product discovery or acquire or in-license products or technologies; - · our ability to establish discovery collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, enforcing and protecting our intellectual property rights and defending intellectual property-related claims.